 Property 7 (Positivity).
-The Rényi entropies of any probability distribution \mathbf{p} are positive for all $a \geq 0$, i.e.,
+The Rényi entropies of any probability distribution p are positive for all $a \ge 0$ , i.e.,

-$$H_a(\mathbf{p}) \ge 0, \quad \forall a \ge 0.$$ (2.15)
+$$H_a(\mathbf{p}) \ge \mathbf{0}, \quad \forall a \ge \mathbf{0}.$$ (2.15)

 We already know that the Shannon entropy is always positive, meaning that this property simply extends to all Rényi entropies.
-On the other hand, the property of concavity of the former is not simply transferred to all $a \ge o$ [30].
+On the other hand, the property of concavity of the former is not simply transferred to all $a \ge o [30]$ .

 Property 8 (Concavity).
-The Rényi entropies of any probability distribution \mathbf{p} are concave in \mathbf{p} for $a \in [0,1]$.
+The Rényi entropies of any probability distribution p are concave in p for $a \in [0, 1]$ .

-This property is not verified for $\alpha > 1$.
+This property is not verified for a > 1.
 Rényi entropies of these orders are neither convex nor concave in general.
 This actually makes them less likely to be chosen as uncertainty measures, since concavity would be expected from such functionals.
 Nevertheless, we will show later that all Rényi entropies are still good candidates for measures of disorder, a concept closely related to uncertainty.
 Finally, we just mention that all Rényi entropies are also symmetrical, which can obviously be seen from their definition, but is still an important fact.